RonenNess/BonEngine/README.md

 Loads game configuration from an .ini file.
 Note: this API uses the engine's `ConfigAsset`.
 If you replace its internal implementation, the format of the game config file may change as well.

-Game config file contains sections about graphics, sound, input, ect.
+Game config file contains sections about graphics, sound, input, etc.

 To see an example of a config file, check out `TestAssets/config.ini`, which is partially presented here: